When choosing the right psychotherapist it’s important to remember some basic facts about psychotherapy if you want it

 - Advocacy.
 Whilst your psychotherapist isn’t a best friend, it is reasonable to expect him or her to be your best advocate in helping you to identify and find ways to meet your needs in safe, responsible, healthy ways.
 This doesn’t mean doing everything to please or accommodate you, approving of your ideas about yourself or self-defeating behaviours.
-Having a good advocate can sometimes entail your being frustrated where, for example, he or she refuses to meet needs that you should be meeting in yourself, or where he or she refuses to tolerate disrespectful behaviour.
+Having a good advocate can sometimes entail your being frustrated where, for example, your psychotherapist refuses to meet needs that you should be meeting in yourself, or where he or she refuses to agree with disrespectful or self-defeating behaviour.
 Having a psychotherapist who you are confident is ‘on your side’ in this way means having someone who clarifies to you in detail their personal and professional boundaries and limits.
 Clear boundaries help protect you and your therapist, clarify your responsibilities, and help model good self-management.
-Advocacy is not about comfort, it is about genuine caring, professionalism and support in the service of your personal growth and maturity.
+Advocacy is not about comfort, it is about genuine caring, professionalism and support in the service of your personal growth, independence and maturity.

 - Seeing you in context.
 This is something that I know – having worked in a variety of private and public health settings – most psychologists and psychotherapists ignore to a large degree.
 Some technique-based therapies are purely symptom-focussed or diagnosis-focussed with no concern for the therapeutic relationship of reasons behind a person’s suffering.
 But in my view it is important to view any problems you bring to therapy in their wider context, not only of your own personal situation, but the social, economic and political influences of the culture that we live and survive in.
 Often this societal context is ignored completely because it is taken forgranted that ‘all is well’ and that society is ‘normal’.
 However many of us know all too well that the so-called ‘normal’ influences, demands and pressures upon us in contemporary society are far from optimal for mental wellbeing.